-1. Identify Key Players

-- The Design Firm/Studio is the group contracted to complete the work.
-They can provide the Town with pricing proposals before officially contracted for work, and once signed to the project will complete the deliverables and be a valuable partner following completion of the brand project moving forward. - The Brand Project Manager This person will be the representative from the community responsible for acting as liaison to the design firm, managing the project as it develops, and then evolving into directing brand users to the correct usage of files, and maintaining the brand standards.
+- 1. Identify Key Players - The Design Firm/Studio is the group contracted to complete the work.
+They can provide the Town with pricing proposals before officially contracted for work, and once signed to the project will complete the deliverables and be a valuable partner following completion of the brand project moving forward.
+Note: At this time, there is consensus among Chester RRP Committee members that a design will not be needed to assist with most or all of this project. - The Brand Project Manager This person will be the representative from the community responsible for acting as liaison between all parties involved with this project, managing the project as it develops, and then evolving into directing brand users to the correct usage of files, and maintaining the brand standards.
 This person could be either municipal staff or an individual who is highly engaged with the Business and Civic Association, and should be at every meeting. - Stakeholders are key members of the community and municipal staff that will have a larger impact when it comes to decisions.
 They should be included when the Design firm requests their input. - Constituents are residents of the community and should be considered throughout the entire process, but invited for input at key milestones.
 Too much feedback can be detrimental to the process. - PVPC, as the Regional Planning Agency, can work with the municipality on the program, as requested and subject to funding.

-2. Develop an RFP
+2. Develop Plan Scope or RFP

-The first step in the process of branding is developing a Request for Proposals (RFP).
+The first step in the process of branding is developing a Plan Scope (for in-house use) or Request for Proposals (RFP) (if a design firm is needed).
 This document will serve as an important baseline for the project, identifying a timeline, budget, stakeholders, goals and deliverables for the branding exercise.
 Design firms will respond to your RFP with proposals for no fee.
-The Town will then review the proposals, and select a firm they are most comfortable with.
+The Town will then review the proposals, and select (or not) a firm they are most comfortable with.
 The Town should look for firms with strong client history, reasonable budgets, and a deliverable schedule that meets the requirements.